USPS Label Printer

 The Micmi label printer can print different labels for shipping, barcode labels, mass mailing, and more.

 This printer can also print in different label sizes.
 The only downside to this printer is that it does not support Android and iOS systems.
-It is only compatible and connects with PCs and Mac.
+It is only compatible and connects with PCs and Macs.

 8. Phomemo M110 Bluetooth Label Maker